On this page

 No. All current programs are changing as part of the new funded training program under VETiS 2026.
 This means that User Choice has been phased out and replaced by school-based apprenticeships and traineeships.

-Tanya is in year 11 and would like to do a Certificate II in Hospitality and a Commercial Cookery Apprenticeships (Cert III) through a DTET funded SAT.
-Tanya has asked whether she can enrol in both at the same time.
+Tanya is in year 11 and would like to do a Certificate II in Hospitality and a Commercial Cookery Apprenticeship (Cert III) through a DTET-funded school-based apprenticeship or traineeship (SAT).
+Tanya asked whether she can enrol in both at the same time.

 Tanya’s VETiS 2026 options